 The descriptions and specifications contained in this manual were in effect at the time of printing.
 PCM Engines' policy of continued improvement reserves the right to change specifications or design without notice and without obligation.

-This manual will cover the following year of manufacture PCM engines:
+This manual will cover the following 2017 Boat Model Year engines: